phoenix-rtos/phoenix-rtos-doc/corelibs/libcache.md

 ### Cleaning the cache

-The clean operation combines both cache flush and cache invalidate operations in atomic way while also providing a better efficiency than if the user were to perform cache flush followed by cache invalidate.
+The clean operation combines both cache flush and cache invalidate operations in an atomic way while also providing better efficiency than if the user were to perform cache flush followed by cache invalidate.

 ## Running tests